AgileRL/AgileRL/docs/off_policy/index.rst

 Alternatively, use a custom training loop.
 Combining all of the above:

-.. collapse:: Custom Training Loop Example
+.. collapse:: Custom Training Loop

     .. code-block:: python